t-crest/patmos-misc/experiments/cache_prefetch_lock/wcet2017/README.md

 [TACLe Benchmarks](https://github.com/tacle/tacle-bench)
 and compile and run most of them.
 This will take several hours.
-Therefore, for first experiments restrict the number of benchmarks by setting `ALLAPPS` in the `Makefile` to a few programs.
+Therefore, for first experiments restrict the number of benchmarks by setting `ALLAPPS` in the `Makefile` to just a few programs.

 The result of the benchmarks are several .txt files containing the execution time in clock cycles.
 The naming convention of the text files is: <app>_<cache>_<code> where <app> is the benchmark name,
 <cache> is the cache type (`ic` normal instruction cache, `mc`
-method cache, and `pc` instruction cache with prefetching), and
+method cache, `pc` instruction cache with prefetching, and 'lc' a 2-way set associative instruction cache with LRU replacement), and
 <code> the compilation type (`np` normal compilation, `sp`
 single path code generation).